ganelson/intest/scripts/READMEscript.txt

 a "web".
 This means it can either be "tangled" to an executable, or "woven" to human-readable forms.
 The woven form can [be browsed here](docs/webs.html).

+## Licence

+Except as noted, copyright in material in this repository (the "Package") is held by Graham Nelson (the "Author"), who retains copyright so that there is a single point of reference.
+As from the first date of this repository becoming public, the Package is placed under the [Artistic License 2.0](https://opensource.org/licenses/Artistic-2.0).
+This is a highly permissive licence, used by Perl among other notable projects, recognised by the Open Source Initiative as open and by the Free Software Foundation as free in both senses.

 ## Build Instructions

 * Create a directory to work in, called, say, "work".